-EATING IN EGYPT, JORDAN AND ISRAEL:
+EATING IN JORDAN AND EGYPT:

 Egypt - Egyptian food combines many different elements of Lebanese, Turkish, Syrian, Greek and French dishes.
 You will find Mediterranean influences in Alexandria, versus spicier Nubian flavours in the south.
 The choice of restaurants on your itinerary has been carefully crafted to introduce you to a range of local dishes and we hope that you enjoy the culinary adventure ahead.
+We aim to bring you the meals and dishes described in the itinerary above but cannot guarantee this as changes may be necessary from time to time for operational or other reasons.